microsoft/o365-moodle/README.md

 ## Contributing
 We're looking for community contributions!
 Feel free to submit pull requests, but please do so against the development repository at https://github.com/Microsoft/o365-moodle.
 Pull requests submitted to individual plugin repositories cannot be accepted.

 Please be sure to submit an issue via the Github Issue Tracker before working on any pull requests.
 Pull requests adding new features are much appreciated but note that they may be rejected (even if technically sound) if they do not match the direction of the project.
 If you want to add a new feature, it's best to open an issue outlining your idea first, and get feedback from the the maintainers and the community at large.
 Issues that we have no plan address will be labeled with "Help Wanted" in our issue tracker.
-These tend to be features that are requested but are beyond the scope of the intitial project.
+These tend to be features that are requested but are beyond the scope of the initial project.

 ### Code Review
 All pull requests go through a thorough examination from maintainers before they are merged.
 Please read our [development guide](https://github.com/Microsoft/o365-moodle/blob/master/local/o365docs/devguide.md) and ensure your code adheres to the coding standard before submitting.
 A maintainer may respond with changes that are needed before a pull request can be accepted and it is up to the submitter to make those changes.
 If accepted, your commit will remain as-is to ensure you get credit, but maintainers may modify solutions slightly in subsequent commits.